Without wasting any more time, let’s jump straight in.

 Each post is its own distinct article, most often hosted on the blog page of the greater website.

-Put simply, a blog is designed around the principle of releasing regular new content and your typical blog layouts reflect that focus—while websites are more static and don’t usually change with regularity.
+Put simply, a blog is designed around the principle of releasing regular new types of content and your typical blog layouts reflect that focus—while websites are more static and don’t usually change with regularity.

 With a website, they’re generally built, published and more or less just sit there.
 Unless the business needs to update the website in order to do something like add new services or change their address, these static websites that aren’t as central to driving a significant amount of business remain relatively the same for long periods of time.

 Blogs are very fluid web properties (which means you need to choose one of the best web hosting plans to get your blog online).
 Blogs are updated and changed on a regular basis with new and relevant content.

 When you publish a new blog post, that most recent article often shows up in reverse chronological order, like here on my blog: